RenoRobertRoney/RenoRobertRoney.github.io/README.md

 Hi 👋 — I’m **Reno Robert Roney**, a passionate **BCA (Hons) student at Rajagiri College of Social Sciences**.

-I enjoy building **real-world software applications** that are simple, efficient, and user-friendly.
-My focus is on strengthening my core knowledge in **programming, databases, and software development principles**, while continuously improving my **problem-solving and logical thinking skills**.
+I enjoy building **real-world software applications** that are clean, efficient, and user-friendly.
+I continuously work on strengthening my fundamentals in **programming, databases, and software development principles**, while improving my **problem-solving and analytical thinking skills**.

-I am particularly interested in **full-stack development** and love working on projects that combine both frontend and backend technologies.
-I’m always eager to learn new tools, explore modern technologies, and grow as a developer by building meaningful and scalable solutions.
+I am deeply interested in **full-stack development** and love creating applications that integrate both frontend and backend technologies.
+I’m always eager to explore new tools, adapt to modern technologies, and grow as a developer by building meaningful and scalable solutions.

 ---